gandolfoni/gandolfoni/README.md

 - Getting to work on development of IPFS someday would be pretty cool
 - You developers are truly amazing people
 - My practice / screw around site: https://carcosa.info/
+- Eventually will transition the jumbled mess into a blog of sorts :)
 - I like to play WoW during free time
 - Reach me for whatever reason: marty@carcosa.info
 - Keep yer feet on the ground!